-This project is a good example and useful guide for countries and organisations that are taking the first steps in the DI process.
-The Supported Housing scheme has been rolled out across Croatian counties and shows evidence of sustainability, so could be replicated abroad.
+This project is a good example and useful guide for countries and organisations who are taking the first steps in the DI process.
+The Supported Housing scheme has been rolled out across Croatian counties and shows evidence of sustainability so could be replicated abroad.

 The planning of the DI process in Croatia required extensive research into how DI has been done in other countries, examining the example of the USA in particular.
-This research played a large role in the development of the Supported Housing scheme and underlined the importance of planning for and catering to the unique conditions in each country, relocating residents and helping them adjust to the community, contracting with community-based service providers, and monitoring and evaluation frameworks can be used in other DI efforts".
-(Source: Open Society Foundations, 2014)
+This research played a large role in the development of the Supported Housing scheme and underlined the importance of planning for and catering to the unique conditions in each country,

-The DI experience for persons with disabilities has been recorded in a number of documentaries: Free, New Day and Supported Employment, which is available here (in Croatian).
+The DI experience for persons with disabilities has been recorded in a number of documentaries: Free, New Day and Supported Employment which are available here (in Croatian).
 They can provide a closer portrayal of the DI process.

 "While social welfare systems differ from country to country, the big ideas that this project Operationalizes - the development of quality, person-centred, community-based services and policy and legislation that is aligned to support the new system - could be adapted to other contexts outside Croatia.
-The outputs, such as training materials for staff, protocols for
+The outputs, such as training materials for staff, protocols for relocating residents and helping them adjust to the community, contracting with community-based service providers, and monitoring and evaluation frameworks can be used in other DI efforts".
+(Source: Open Society Foundations, 2014)